I’m not a fan of “marked work”. You can probably tell that from the title of this article.

 I’m not saying that’s a bad thing, in fact, I think it’s awesome and I wholeheartedly recommend it.
 I’m also saying that the tragedy of such measures is that we can’t hear what that feedback was and I think we should because I for one believe it would have been excellent.

-Not only that, I believe it would have been caring, personalised and developmental.
+Not only that, I believe it would have been caring, personalized and developmental.
 Everything, in fact, that feedback should be.

 Does anyone else think that’s tragic?